ITT-25/assignment-08-replicating-team-lila/documentation.md

 ## 3.8 Debugging Frame

-The dbugging frame that is displayed in the application window, unlike the application logic, does not use the perspective transformation.
+Unlike the application logic, the debugging frame that is displayed in the application window does not use the perspective transformation.
 It shows exactly what the camera sees but uses the inverse projection matrix from the markers to draw the digital piano keyboard as an overlay.
-To improve the visual quality the hands are masked and overlayed on top of the piano visualization.
+To improve the visual quality, the hands are masked and overlayed on top of the piano visualization.
 This allows for a clear view of the piano keys and the hands.

 # References